rish29/GeeksForGeeks/README.md

 # GeeksForGeeks
-A repository that contains solution of geeks for geeks problems
+A repository that contains problems taken from this famous computer science portal.